zhihanyang2022/aevb-tutorial/README.md

 ## Intro

-PyTorch codebase for paper Training Latent Variable Models with Auto-encoding Variational Bayes: A Tutorial
+PyTorch codebase for paper Training Latent Variable Models with Auto-encoding Variational Bayes: A Tutorial.

 TODO: link to paper